 Dolphins never cease to amaze.
 As researchers delve into the underwater world of these brilliant cetaceans, we're learning how full of surprises these creatures are, from their intricate social lives to their intelligence.
 Here are just some of the ways dolphins are exceptional, both physically and mentally.

 1. Dolphins evolved from land-based animals

 Dolphins didn't always live in the water.
-They're what's called reentrants.
+They are what's called reentrants.
 Millions of years ago, the ancestors of dolphins roamed across land.
 The dolphins we know today are evolved from even-toed ungulates, which had hoof-like toes at the end of each foot.
-But around 50 million years ago, these ancestor animals decided the ocean was a better place to be.
+But around 50 million years ago, these ancestor animals decided the ocean was a better place to live.
 They eventually returned to the water and evolved into the dolphins that we know today.

 The evidence for this evolutionary history can still be seen in dolphins today.
-Adult dolphins have remnant finger bones in their flippers, as well as vestigial leg bones.
+Adult dolphins and whales have remnant finger bones in their flippers, as well as vestigial leg bones.
 (For a quick refresher on homologous structures, the structures found in different species that originated from a common ancestor, read 8 uncanny examples of convergent evolution.)

 2. Dolphins stay awake for weeks on end

-Recent research has shown the surprising capabilities of dolphins for staying awake for days or weeks on end — or possibly indefinitely.
+Recent research has shown the surprising capability of dolphins to stay awake for days or weeks on end — or possibly indefinitely.

 On the one hand, the ability makes perfect sense.
 Dolphins need to go to the ocean's surface to breathe, so they can't simply breathe automatically like humans do.
 They have to stay constantly awake to take a breath and avoid drowning.
 How do they do this?
 By resting just one half of their brain at a time, a process called unihemispheric sleep.